SEX COACH CAITLIN V

 Totally.

-And it's really devastating for the male partners, too, right?
-Just the same way that for us, I assume this is true for you.
+And it's really devastating for the male partners, too.
+Just the same way that for us, I assume assume this is true for you.

-If you tell me like, oh, it was just sex, I was just horny or whatever, I'm not saying that that doesn't hurt.
+If you tell me, like, oh, it was just sex, I was just horny or whatever.
+Like, I'm not saying that that doesn't hurt.

 It does hurt.

-But it hurts differently for each person.
-I totally agree.
+But it hurts differently for each other.

 Well, I'm a major communicator.
 I really speak my mind a lot.

-I would hope couples talk about their issues before they ever get to that point of cheating because it's so much trouble, the lies, the blog.
+I would hope couples talk about their issues before they ever get to the point of cheating because there's so much trouble, the lies, the bullshit.

-If everybody were able to communicate better in bed, hopefully, you don't actually that point.
+If everybody were able to communicate better in bed, hopefully you don't get to that point.
 Well, it's communicate, but then also meet that communication, like do something about it, right?
+Yeah.

-Yeah, and the trick is to be able to communicate from a place that isn't blamey or shamey.
-So, like, I want our sex to last longer instead of like, you always come too soon, right?
+And the trick is to be able to communicate from a place that isn't blamey or shamey.
+So like, I want our sex to last longer instead of like, you always come too soon, right?

-training i don't know if that's the word for to to help guys
+training.
+I don't know if that's the word for to help guys.

 Last longer and not come so quickly.
 I have my own method that I developed through working with 300 clients.